mOctave/amathereon/flags.md

 - **shop**: You can buy and sell stuff here.
 - **outdoors**: This room is located outdoors, and so it gets dark at night unless it is also *lit*.
 - **lit**: This room is lit and never becomes dark.
 Rooms that are not outdoors are always lit by default.
+- **semilit**: This room is dimly lit, and never becomes fully dark.
 - **unlit**: This room is always dark, even in the daytime.

 ## Flags Affecting Echoes